 There are myriad streaming options should you value sound quality over the flexibility Sonos offers.
-You can stream music from your NAS device and other digital libraries to the Cambridge CXN, for instance, to get fantastic audio.
+You can stream music from your NAS device and other digital libraries to the Audiolab 6000N Play, for instance, to get fantastic audio performance.
 And the more streamers (and speakers) you buy, the more rooms of music you can have.

-- Sonos talks Dolby Atmos, DTS, sound quality and Beam soundbar
+- Listen up: Sonos talks Dolby Atmos, DTS and sound quality

 "So if I want a wireless multi-room speaker system in my home, I must turn to Sonos?"
 Not so fast.
 There are other options to consider, some of which offer a different flavour of sound or a different set of features to challenge Sonos's dominance.

 The first of these is one of the newer entrants into the multi-room market: Audio Pro.
 We're big fans of the Swedish company's individual wireless speakers (which have picked up plenty of What Hi-Fi?
 Awards), so we aren't too surprised a multi-room system made from these superb speakers (Audio Pro Addon C5, Addon C3 and Addon C10) sounds great.
 What surprises us more is how its musicality is unrivalled by anything at a similar price – or even quite a lot more.

 Such is the appeal of Audio Pro's expressive, nuanced and precise performance, we prefer it – in pure sound quality terms – over Sonos and Bluesound systems.
 Audio Pro's simple app can be a little buggy (and isn't anywhere near as fully-featured as Sonos's) but, for sound quality at an affordable price, this multi-room system is currently unbeatable.